erinvdoyle/tarot/README.md

   <img src="assets/documentation/favicon.png">
 </p>

-- The favicon features a pair of ace cards to indicate the content matter
+- The favicon features a pair of cards to evoke the subject matter

 ## Starting Area